litmus/litmus-inline-example/docs/index.md

 - **pseudo-anonymous**

   A user authenticated with your app is uniquely identified to Litmus, they receive a limited free user experience.
 In the case of the Previews product this means a fixed monthly allowance of previews they can run.

+  If your integration does not require this functionality, it can be disabled by discussing with your point of contact at Litmus.
+This isn't a feature that can be disabled via the SDK.

 - **authenticated with Litmus**